systemb4/pwg/README.md

 ## password generator(pwg)
-a completely random password manager useful for passwords you don't want to rememeber
+pwg is a pseudo-suckless piece of software that generates completely random passwords that you won't be able to rememeber\

 ---